A spreading shrub to 2 metres tall.

 There are three subspecies currently recognised:

 • subsp. constablei: leaves to 7 cm long, perianth and carpels crimson to dark burgundy, with branchlets spreading.
-Occurring almost purely in Royal National Park Estate
+Occurring almost purely in Royal National Park Estate; and

 Most Grevillea species will regenerate from seed after fire but can produce coppicing shoots.
 This species can be observed to be prolific after fire.